-The bureaucracy of travel definitely isn’t the fun part, but it’s a necessary hurdle you need to jump when you love exploring the world.
+The bureaucracy of travel definitely isn’t the fun part.
+But it’s a necessary hurdle you need to jump when you want to volunteer in Asia and just love exploring the world.
 Keep on reading to find out about visas and vaxes you’ll need!

 Many nationalities can get a 30-day tourist visa on arrival in Thailand.
 It’s usually pretty easy to extend this too, with either a visit to an immigration office or a quick border run to Cambodia or Laos.

 In recent years, this process has had a few extra steps to help manage the Covid-19 pandemic, so be sure to look up what restrictions and requirements are currently in place before jumping on that plane.